Giftbit/Lightrail-API-V2-Docs/apiary-sources/endpoints/programs-get.md

     + minUses (number, optional) - Filter by minimum uses, inclusive.
     + maxUses (number, optional) - Filter by maximum uses, inclusive.
     + tags (number, optional) - Filter by tags.
+    + minStartDate (string, optional) - Filter by the minimum startDate, inclusive.
+    + maxStartDate (string, optional) - Filter by the maximum startDate, inclusive.
+    + minEndDate (string, optional) - Filter by the minimum endDate, inclusive.
+    + maxEndDate (string, optional) - Filter by the maximum endDate, inclusive.
     + minCreatedDate (string, optional) - Filter by the minimum createdDate, inclusive.
     + maxCreatedDate (string, optional) - Filter by the maximum createdDate, inclusive.
     + minUpdatedDate (string, optional) - Filter by the minimum updatedDate, inclusive.